FIRST START COMPUTER SCIENCE (FSCS)

 Prerequisite: Basic Programming (preferred)

-Requirements: Hardware: laptop (Windows preferred) - bring your own or use one of ours, Android Phone (optional) Software: Updated version of Chrome
+Hardware: laptop (Mac OS, Windows, Chromebook) bring your own or use one of ours, Phone/Tablet to test apps(optional); Software: Updated version of Chrome

 Prerequisite: Game Coding (preferred)